-Measure Name and Measure Steward NQF # Measure Description and Data Collection Method Key Workgroup Discussion Points Dental and Oral Health Serv ices Measures discussed and no ot recommende ed for removal from the 2021 Core Set Percentage of Eligibles Who Received Preventive Dental Services (PDENT-CH) Measure steward: CMS Not endorsed Number of emergency department (ED) visits for caries-related reasons per 100,000 member months for all enrolled children.
-Rates are stratified by age and by ED visit disposition (visits resulting in an inpatient admission and those not resulting in an inpatient admission).
-Lower rates are better for this measure.
-Data collection method: Administrative Suggested for removal because of concerns with the measure's methodology and possible duplication of effort for managed care plans reporting the Annual Dental Visit measure.
+Measure Name and Measure Steward NQF # Measure Description and Data Collection Method Key Workgroup Discussion Points Dental and Oral Health Servi ces Measures discussed and no t recommende d for removal from the 2021 Core Set Percentage of Eligibles Who Received Preventive Dental Services (PDENT-CH) Measure steward: CMS Not endorsed Percentage of individuals ages 1 to 20 who are enrolled in Medicaid or CHIP Medicaid Expansion programs for at least 90 continuous days, are eligible for Early and Periodic Screening, Diagnostic, and Treatment (EPSDT) services, and who received at least one preventive dental service during the reporting period.
+Data collection method: Administrative (Form CMS-416) • Suggested for removal because of concerns with the measure's methodology and possible duplication of effort for managed care plans reporting the Annual Dental Visit measure.
 Concern that the measure has a 90-day continuous enrollment requirement and counts services over a 12-month period.
 Acknowledgment that an 11-month continuous eligibility requirement would increase rates but lose a lot of children in the denominator and not improve the overall quality of care for children.
 Discussion about the important focus of the measure on preventive services.
-Comment that there is still room for improvement on the measure at the state and national levels.
-Measures discussed and no ot recommende d for addition to the 2021 Core Set Annual Dental Visit Measure steward: NCQA 1388 Percentage of patients 2-20 years of age who had at least one dental visit during the measurement year.
+Comment that there is still room for improvement on the measure at the state and national levels. measure at the state and national levels. d for addition to the 2021 Core Set Annual Dental Visit Measure steward: NCQA 1388 Percentage of patients 2-20 years of age who had at least one dental visit during the measurement year.
 This measure applies only if dental care is a covered benefit in the organization's Medicaid contract.
-Data collection method: Administrative Suggested as a replacement for PDENT-CH.
+Data collection method: Administrative • • • Suggested as a replacement for PDENT-CH.
 Concern that the measure focuses on children's receipt of any dental service, and counts emergency care, X-rays, and treatment services.
 Measure will be retired by the measure steward because of its broad focus on any dental service.
 Discussions underway between CMS, NCQA, and DQA about a replacement for the measure.